 Here’s another highly recommended book if you’re starting your career.
 This one is sure to get you ahead of the curve and make things easier in your initial days.
 I personally like having physical books as it functions as a collectable and has a lasting connection.

-In conclusion, choosing the best flight school is a pivotal decision that sets the tone for your entire aviation career.
-Take the time and research to make an informed decision based on safety records, standard or training, duration of training, job opportunities upon completion and location of the flight school.
-Find a flight school that customizes training in a manner that suits you and checks all your boxes.
+Make a list for yourself, with everything that you want or expect from a flight school and start making calls.
+Find a flight school that customizes training that suits you and checks all your boxes.
 I would strongly advocate for considering international flight training, not only for the opportunity to pilot aircraft in a foreign setting but also to immerse oneself in a distinct aviation culture.
 This experience promises a broadened horizon, leaving an unforgettable mark on one’s professional and personal development.
 Of course please consider visa requirements not just for a student but also for those job opportunities once you complete your training.
-Remember, finding a flight school is not just about learning to fly, but it’s about setting the foundation for a successful and fulfilling career in the skies.
-So in the end it is not about choosing the best flight school, it’s about finding the right flight school you.

 These are of course just my opinions based on my experiences and gained knowledge.
 Differences in opinions are welcome.